Singapore-header

 The Long Bar itself is like stepping back in time with its polished teakwood bar, comfy wicker chairs and traditional reed ceiling-fans.
 Part of the experience are bags of monkey nuts on the tables – guests being encouraged to toss the casings on the ground, just as Somerset Maugham and Rudyard Kipling would have done in their day.
 The shells make a satisfactory crunch beneath your feet.

-A stroll through the vibrant streets of Singapore was a lovely end to the evening.
+A stroll through the vibrant streets of Singapore, admiring the busy and upmarket shopping area of Orchard road, was a lovely end to the evening.

 Botanical Gardens